 (Offered as AMST 305 and SOCI 305.)
 In this course we draw from sociology, anthropology, and geography to explore the gendered dynamics and experiences of Latino migration to the United States.
 We begin by situating gendered patterns of migration in the context of contemporary globalization and relating them to social constructions of gender.
 Next we look at experiences of settlement, analyzing the role of women’s and men’s networks in the process of migration, especially in terms of employment and survival strategies.
 We also analyze how specific contexts of reception influence the gender experience of settlement.
 For example, how does migration to rural areas differ from migration to traditional urban migration hubs, and how does gender influence that difference?
 We then look at Latino family formation, paying special attention to the experiences of transnational mothers and fathers, those who have left children behind in their home countries in the process of migration.
 Finally, we explore the relationship between migration and sexuality.

-Despite the dominant historical narrative of American “exceptionalism,” imperial practices are at the heart of United States history and the formation of an American colonial state.
-In this course, we survey the emergence of the United States as an empire in the Caribbean and Pacific at the turn of the century (1890s-1910s).
-First, we examine imperial transitions during the mid-nineteenth century, when the United States was emerging as an empire, the traditional Spanish Empire was contracting, and the British Empire was expanding.
-The formation of the American empire, therefore, was shaped by competing international actors and great historical change.
-Second, we examine the history of four United States colonies in the Caribbean and Pacific: Hawaii, the Philippines, Cuba, and Puerto Rico.
-Class readings and lectures privilege the perspective of Caribbean and Pacific peoples.
-We highlight the multiple ways colonial societies responded to the United States, including radical nationalism, autonomism, and annexation.
+Despite the dominant historical narrative of U.S. “exceptionalism,” imperial practices are at the heart of U.S. history and the formation of an American colonial state.
+In this course, we survey the emergence of U.S. Empire in the Pacific and Caribbean at the turn of the century (1890s-1910s).
+In the mid-nineteenth century, the United States was emerging as an empire, as the Spanish Empire was contracting and the British Empire was expanding.
+The formation of the United States as an empire, therefore, was shaped by competing international actors and great historical change.
+We examine the history of four turn-of-the-century U.S. territories in the Pacific and Caribbean: Hawaii, the Philippines, Cuba, and Puerto Rico.
+Class readings and lectures privilege the perspective of colonial peoples.
+We highlight the multiple ways colonial societies negotiated U.S. colonial practices.
+Colonial responses to U.S. imperialism were varied, ranging from radical nationalism, autonomism, and annexation.
 Throughout the course, we pay particular attention to how racial ideologies informed colonial practices.

 This course examines the exciting intersection of critical fields of inquiry, including Native American History, American History, Book History, and Literary Studies.
 Students will immerse themselves in materials written by Native American authors from the seventeenth century to the present by doing archival research in the Kim-Wait/Pablo Eisenberg Collection at the College.
 Working in small groups and individually, students will be able to practice and hone research and writing skills.
 In particular, students will be expected to complete a semester-long research project based on books from the collection to produce new understandings about the significance of Native authorship, publishing, and writing practices as framed by their specific historical circumstances.
 In addition to producing a final research paper, students will work in research groups to create entries to curate their own digital exhibition as a class.
 This exhibition will also be accessible to the public to showcase what the class learned about Native book history.
 Students will spend an additional half hour each week in a required weekly meeting in the archives.